TreeKat71/30DaysOfAirflow/README.md

 30 Days Of Airflow
 ------------
-As work needed, I start to learn knowledge about building data pipeline and how to use apache airflow.
+As work needed, I start to learn about building data pipeline and how to use apache airflow.
 I really love its design and how it works, so I decide to share my experience to who are going to learn airflow.
 <br>
 Hope you can learn from this tutorial : )